mentalstack/salesforce-net/README.md

 SalesforceNet is **lightweight and entity oriented** Salesforce wrapper.
 It automatically extracts fields from entities and builds required SOQL requests.
 ExtractRecursively attribute allows you to get **related data**, for example Contact's Account.
 Or User's Account.
 Ignore attributes allow to filter what fields should be ignored from Get or Create.

+Password, authorization code and token oAuth flows are supported.

 For first you should to define your Salesforce entity derived from BaseEntity:

 ```CSharp